ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 ::: hints
 - Insertion sort has to do $n$ passes where it compares at least once.
-- If the record for this pass has no remaining inversions, then it requires no work.
+- If the element for this pass has no remaining inversions, then it requires no work.
 - But if it does have inversions, it will need a swap for each such inversion.
 :::
 ::::::::::::::::::::::::::::::